Metamaterials, metalenses and beyond

 Metamaterials consist of metamolecules, which may be reconfigured to change the metamaterial’s properties.
 ‘Controllable metamaterial’ (above) shows an example of a device in which individual nanowires can be moved independently by electrical currents.
 Although the device shown is a proof of principle, with careful engineering, similar metamaterial devices could be used as spatial light modulators (like those that manipulate light in projectors) for creating holographic videos.
 Structures like this have been shown to respond to temperature, electric or magnetic fields, sound, and even light.
 This provides an opportunity to develop smart materials and sensors typical for applications like magnetic field sensing or radiation detection with very high spatial resolution.

-Making metalenses: metalenses can be prototyped using electron beam lithography (left), which offers the flexibility to try many different designs:
+Metalenses can be prototyped using electron beam lithography, which offers the flexibility to try many different designs:

 1. A beam of electrons exposes a layer of resist where pillars should be formed.

 2. The exposed resist is washed away.